Ooh-ooh, ooh-ooh, ooh-ooh wee,

 One of Anstey's busiest disciples in the genre of satirical epistle was John Williams.
 Writing as "Anthony Pasquin," Williams wrote The Children of Thespis; The New Brighton Guide; and A Postscript to the New Bath Guide.
 As shown above, The Children of Thespis rhymes "elf" with "himself."
 And clatter with matter.
 Williams's Postscript rhymes "jelly" with "belly":

-In good eighteenth-century fashion, Livingston gravitates to satire and the cold comfort of material facts, away from overly sentimental displays of emotion.
-His prose fictions, too, are nearly always satirical, and exhibit the typical eighteenth-century bias for reason over feelings, head over heart.
+In good eighteenth-century fashion, Henry Livingston, Jr. gravitates to satire and the cold comfort of material facts, away from overly sentimental displays of emotion.
+The satirical tone of Major Livingston's prose is exemplified in published burlesques on Astronomical Intelligence and Antiquity an Universality of the English Language.
+In prose or verse, writings by Livingston exhibit the typical eighteenth-century bias for reason over feelings, head over heart.
 By contrast, "heart" turns out to be one of Moore's all-time favorite words--as MacDonald P. Jackson accurately reports in the back of Who Wrote "The Night Before Christmas"? in a footnote to chapter 16.

 So Livingston avoids narrative except in fables, and rarely adopts the first-person point of view unless he's writing a letter.
 When Livingston does narrate events in the first person, he borrows the tone, meter, epistolary form, and a good deal diction from anapestic satire in the manner of the inescapable Christopher Anstey.
 Livingston addresses his unpublished satirical letters to adults only, whereas Moore wrote and published lightly satirical narrative verse ("A Trip to Saratoga" and "The Pig and the Rooster") with his children in mind.